felixbouleau/rss-summary/README.md

 # RSS Feed Summarizer

-This project fetches posts from an RSS feed and summarizes them using LLMs.
+This project fetches posts from an RSS feed and summarizes them using Anthropic's Claude AI.

 ## Features